bxhackel/cse15l-lab-reports/lab-report-4-week-8.md

 # CSE 15L Lab Report 4: Mark Parse Down

 For this week, we will be rigorously testing the MarkdownParse.java code to look for flaws that might cause things to break.

+Both our codebase linked here [Link](https://github.com/JasonMorris1/markdown-parser) and another group's codebase linked here [Link](https://github.com/ANGUYEN625/markdown-parser) will be tested for bugs.

 ## Snippet 1